martinfrances107/rust_d3_geo/README.md

 ## When to use the rust version of the library

 The limits of the javascript library become obvious when developing interactive applications that procress large datasets.
 For example the examples/globe applications operate on a 50m resolution map of the earth.
 On a desktop machine this is beyond the javascript version.

 ## Status
 I have a acitvely maintained milestone [Alpha release](https://github.com/martinfrances107/rust_d3_geo/milestone/1)

-The majority of the libray has been ported along with the associated tests.
+The majority of the library has been ported along with the associated tests.
 The aim is to eventaully release this as a rust crate. but at the moment is this alpha grade software.

 <details>